Survival Hygiene in Your B.O.B.

 Foot care is all about coverage.
 The friction of foot against sock or foot against boot is what slowly rubs away the skin.
 This is hard to avoid.
 There are numerous products that can be rubbed on feet to help them on a long hike.
 Another important thing to remember is the footwear.
 Synthetic materials are always going to be an issue.
 Instead, wear cotton socks.

 What I would have in my bag is a homemade salve with some oregano and mint.
 These salves are the perfect remedy for things like cracking heals and will help your ailing feet after a long day of hiking with a heavy bug out bag.

 By now we have covered your body, we have covered your mouth and even your feet.
 We still have yet to cover hair.
 Hair is a big deal because it’s the perfect home for parasites.
 Humans can get fleas just as easy as deer, dogs, or cats.
 Unless your game plan is to shave it all off, which isn’t a bad idea in the summer, you will need some methods to keep hair clean.

-Shampoo didn’t jump on the scene till the 1930’s!
-Do you think people had filthy, flea infested hair until then?
+Shampoo didn’t jump on the scene until the 1930’s!
+Do you think people had filthy, flea-infested hair until then?
 There are other ways of getting your hair washed.